alevine0/ReenGAGE/Readme.txt

-Code and Supplementary Material for the paper "Goal-Conditioned Q-Learning as Knowledge Distillation" by Alexander Levine and Soheil Feizi, accepted in AAAI 2023.
+Code and Appendix for the paper "Goal-Conditioned Q-Learning as Knowledge Distillation" by Alexander Levine and Soheil Feizi, accepted in AAAI 2023.

 Non-Robotics Experiments: